What is NIS2?

 • Incident handling

-• Business continuity in the event of emergencies, backup management and recovery, crisis management
+• Business continuity planning in the event of emergencies, backup management and recovery, crisis management

 • Supply chain security, security-related aspects of the relationship between companies and direct suppliers